 - Arch of the Sergii, Pula

-We leave Porec this morning for nearby Pula – the ancient colony of ‘Pieta Julia’.
+We leave Porec this morning to visit the small fishing village of Rovinj, one of the most charming and relaxing places on the Istrian peninsula.
+After a stroll in Rovinj, we continue to nearby Pula – the ancient colony of ‘Pieta Julia’.
 Now a large regional centre and university town with a busy harbour, Pula is noted for its many fine Roman monuments.
-‘Pieta Julia’ became an episcopal see in 425 AD and fragments of 5th century religious buildings still remain.
+‘Pieta Julia’ became an episcopal see in 425 AD and fragments of 5th-century religious buildings still remain.
 Most of its churches, however, were reconstructed in later periods (especially during the 17th century).
 Pula’s Roman monuments, on the other hand, are in a fine state of preservation.
 One such site is the imposing Pula Amphitheatre, built by Claudius and enlarged by Vespasian (79 AD) to house 23,000 spectators of gladiator fights and other Roman extravaganzas.
-A highlight of today’s program, the amphitheatre, is one of the most complete in existence with its 30 metre-high outer wall almost fully intact.
+A highlight of today’s program, the amphitheatre, is one of the most complete in existence with its 30-metre-high outer wall almost fully intact.
 The first and second floors feature 72 arches whilst the third has 64 broad openings designed to illuminate the internal corridors.

 Plitvice Lakes National Park - 1 night